andeeg1224/andeegary.github.io/projects/watchtower.md

   - Raspbery Pi
   - IBM Cloud
   - JavaScript
-summary: "Watchtower was a project done with a group of four where we took JSON data from the Hawaii Beach Safety API.
-We would send the data through the cloud to the Raspberry Pi where it was connected to a display that showed the nearshore conditions at a certain beach on Oahu."
+summary: "Watchtower takes data from the Beach Safety API and sends it from a cloud application to a Raspberry Pi where it will display the current beach conditions."
 ---

 <div class="text-center p-4">